w3f/polkadot-wiki/docs/general/polkadot-vault.md

 :::

-You might consider to export the private key if you are switching air-gapped phone.
-If you choose to export your private key avoid the follwoings:
+You might consider exporting the private key if you are switching air-gapped phone.
+If you choose to export your private key, avoid the following:

-- Do not export your private key to a device that is connected to the internet as your key will not be "cold" anymore.
+- Do not export your private key to a device that is connected to the internet, as your key will not be "cold" anymore.
-- Do not print private keys QR codes over interent connection.
+- Do not print private keys QR codes over an internet connection.

 ## Add Chains